 The Company leases the Clark Land from the Clark Development Corporation pursuant to a 25-year lease which expires on September 2039.
 The Armenia Property was acquired by the Company from the Sponsors via an asset for share arrangement while the Bulacan Property and the South Cotabato Property were acquired from the proceeds of the Company's initial public offering.
-In addition, the

-Company acquired (i) the leasehold rights over the Toledo Property for a remaining term of 19 years expiring on May 31, 2041, (ii) the leasehold rights over the Silay Property for a period of 18 years expiring on October 31, 2040, and (iii) the leasehold rights over the Dalayap Property for a period of 19 years expiring on October 31, 2040, pursuant to the Acquisition of Leasehold Rights.
+In addition, the Company acquired (i) the leasehold rights over the Toledo Property for a remaining term of 19 years expiring on May 31, 2041, (ii) the leasehold rights over the Silay Property for a period of 18 years expiring on October 31, 2040, and (iii) the leasehold rights over the Dalayap Property for a period of 19 years expiring on October 31, 2040, and (iii) the leasehold rights.